gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/manager-permissions-gij-cloud.md

 ### What will the non-admin users see when trying to access Git Integration for Jira app?

-Non-admin users will not be able to see or access the Git Integration for Jira app configuration or the Manger permissions pages.
+Non-admin users will not be able to see or access the Git Integration for Jira app configuration or the Manager permissions pages.

+<kbd>Last updated: December 2025</kbd>